rcampusa/starrs/README.md

 ## Vue

 - [Lissy93/dashy](https://github.com/Lissy93/dashy) - 🚀 A self-hosted startpage for your server.
-Easy to use visual editor, status checking, themes and tons more!
+Easy to use visual editor, status checking, widgets, themes and tons more!

 ## License